Age of digital consent to remain at 13-years-old

 Children’s groups have argued to maintain the age of digital consent at 13.
 File photograph: Getty Images

-Proposals to raise the age of digital age of consent from 13 to 16 years of age were rejected by an Oireachtas committee on Wednesday.
+Proposals to raise the digital age of consent from 13 to 16 years of age were rejected by an Oireachtas committee on Wednesday.

 The digital age of consent is the age below which a person cannot by law make an agreement with an online service provider.